alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 [8] Franceschelli, G., & Musolesi, M. (2023).
 On the creativity of large language models. arXiv preprint arXiv:2304.00008.

+[7] Feng Shi and James Evans.
+Surprising combinations of research contents and contexts are related to impact and emerge with scientific outsiders from distant disciplines.
+Nature Communications, 14(1):1641, 2023

+[8] Jamshid Sourati and James A Evans.
+Accelerating science with human-aware artificial intelligence.
+Nature human behaviour, 7(10):1682–1696, 2023

+[9] Varshney, Lav R. "Limits Theorems for Creativity with Intentionality."
+ICCC.
+2020.]

-[] Schmidhuber, J. (2008, June).
+[10] Schmidhuber, J. (2008, June).
 Driven by compression progress: A simple principle explains essential aspects of subjective beauty, novelty, surprise, interestingness, attention, curiosity, creativity, art, science, music, jokes.
 In Workshop on anticipatory behavior in adaptive learning systems (pp. 48-76).
 Berlin, Heidelberg: Springer Berlin Heidelberg.

 [] Dreyfus, H. L. (1972).
 What computers can’t do: The limits of artificial intelligence.